Top 100 Countries by Budget Deficit (% of GDP), 2025

 Because a narrow tax base and a small GDP denominator can make one investment cycle, disaster-recovery program, or spending package move the ratio by several percentage points very quickly.

-Why is this a 2025 page if many values are from 2024?
+Why is this a 2025 page if the values are centered mainly on 2024 actual balances?

 Does a high deficit automatically mean a sovereign debt crisis is near?